Housing Justice & Tenant Protections

 repurposing vacant buildings and lots for housing.

-Worcester's housing market is being shaped by forces far beyond our neighborhoods.
 Between 2004 and 2019, 52% of investor purchases in Worcester were made by large or

 I am committed to putting people first.